jluna101/ur-crypto-frontend/README.md

 ## Project Description:

-urCrypto is a platform specializing in up to data crypto currencies prices and news.
+urCrypto is a platform providing the latest crypto currencies financial data and news.

 On urCrypto users can view live analytics of their favorite crypto currencies and view the most trending news.. all just a click or tap away!